Some Thoughts On "HULLS"

 I in particular only surfed Malibu, Little Dume ( with rare success), California Street, Pitas Point, Rincon and Cojo on the Hollister Ranch.
 These are rare group of not perfect but very good lined up right point break or point breaks like waves.
 Waves that have a continuity in shape, tension, where the power exists and the average size.

-The boards that I like to call "modified transitional displacement hulls" evolved to ride these waves.
+The boards that I like to call "modified transitional volume planing hulls" evolved to ride these waves.
 I understand that there are surf spots throughout the planet that have elements of these waves and these designs will certainly work at some level at many of these breaks.

 It is these wave where the "point break" outline on the website evolved.
 This was the shape I rode with subtle variations and incremental changes in length.
 The last ones which seemed the most efficient and applicable in most condition were in the 7' to 7'1" range.
 I had many other customers who developed their own unique style and we modified the templates to fit.
 There were literally a hundred different templates and the designs varied in many aspects: shorter, longer, wider, narrower, thinner, thicker etc.